Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Chief Executive Officer, Education Services Australia (ESA)

-Digitisation of a public benefit project on a nationwide scale remains a lofty goal today – and in 2015, when the partnership between ACARA, ESA and Janison began, it was even more so.
-There would be zero tolerance for failure with such a public undertaking.
-Therefore, Janison needed a cloud partner with the same professionalism and quality.
+There would be zero tolerance for failure with such a large and important public undertaking.
+So Janison needed a cloud partner with the same professionalism and quality.
 That partner would be Microsoft, bringing its ability to host a proposed cloud solution in regional Azure data centres.

 Where it began: Addressing the shortcomings of pen-and-paper tests